hemu33662/Power_Efficiant_FloatingPoint_Adder/README.md

    - Encode the normalized mantissa and exponent into the IEEE 754 format.

 7. Test and Verify:
-   - Create testbenches to simulate various floating-point addition scenarios.
+   - Create test benches to simulate various floating-point addition scenarios.
    - Validate the correctness of the design by comparing the expected results with the actual outputs.

 8. Synthesize and Implement: